Why Saint Martin's University?

 Note: Psychology is offered in-person at the main (Lacey) campus; it is offered via online at Saint Martin's-JBLM campus.

-Psychology at Saint Martin's structures coursework and field placements to integrate experiential learning with rigorous study of psychology, closely aligned with the Benedictine principle of service to others.
-The program's curriculum provides a broad-based education in psychology that gives students the skills and self-confidence to use a variety of perspectives in their work with people.
+Psychology at Saint Martin's structures coursework, research experience, and field placements to integrate experiential learning with rigorous study of psychology, closely aligned with the Benedictine principle of service to others.
+The program's curriculum builds on common foundation courses with upper-division study across clinical/counseling, experimental, and cultural competency course clusters.
+This developmental curriculum allows students to specialize in an area of interest or diversify their study, while also giving students the skills and self-confidence to use a variety of perspectives in their work with people.

 - Faculty exclusively staffed by clinical and experimental professionals.
-All faculty are trained as practitioners as well as researchers.
+All faculty are trained as researchers; clinical faculty are also practitioners.

-- One 15-week required internship for all majors in either research or applied tracks.
+- One 15-week required internship (research track or applied track) for all majors.

 - Approximately 60 percent of graduates move directly into entry-level social service positions.
-Remaining graduates pursue advanced degrees in counseling and social work.
+Remaining graduates pursue advanced degrees in clinical/counseling psychology, social work, data analysis, and experimental psychology.

 - Participation in Psi Chi, the psychology honor society for exceptional students.